rsykoss/rasa-chatbot-webchat-deployment/README.md

 ```
 python -m rasa.server
 ```
-After that, you can either open up the index.html file manually or run flask by doing:
+After that, you can either open up the `index.html` file manually or run flask by doing:
 ```
 python app.py
 ```

 ## Using Custom Actions
+Let's define some custom actions.